 During his stay in WWF, Muraco won the Intercontinental Championship two times.
 He also won the very first King of the Ring tournament in 1985.

-The WWE Hall of Fame inducted Muraco to the Class of 2004.
-He is now-retired at his residence in Honolulu, Hawaii.
+The WWE Hall of Fame inducted Muraco into the Class of 2004.
+He is now retired at his residence in Honolulu, Hawaii.